Tim Buzaglo

-Tim Buzaglo (born 20 June 1961, in Surbiton) is a British footballer and cricketer.
+Tim Buzaglo (born 20 June 1961) is an English former footballer and cricketer.

-Football
+Football career

-Buzaglo is a former semi-professional footballer for Woking.
-He played as a striker, his moment of glory came in the FA Cup Third Round in 1991 at West Bromwich Albion.
+Buzaglo began his career at Guildford & District League club Weysiders in 1979, later joining Woking.
+His moment of glory came in the FA Cup Third Round in 1991 at West Bromwich Albion.
 Trailing 1–0 at half time, Buzaglo scored a hat-trick in the second half to help Woking to a 4–2 win.
 In the Fourth Round tie, Woking narrowly lost 1–0 to Everton.

+Soon afterwards, Buzaglo suffered a serious injury and left Woking after a failed comeback attempt, later signing for Marlow.
+Following his time at Marlow, Buzaglo had a spell at Wealdstone, before retiring in 1997 due to injuries.

 Buzaglo was placed in the FA's Team of Heroes to commemorate 125 years of the FA Cup in 2006.

-Soon afterwards, Buzaglo suffered a serious injury, and he left Woking after a failed comeback attempt.

-Cricket
+Cricket career

-Between 1982 and 2001, he also played ICC Trophy cricket for Gibraltar.
+Between 1982 and 2001, Buzaglo also played ICC Trophy cricket for Gibraltar, playing 32 times for the team.

 Personal life

 Buzaglo worked as an estate agent for Mann and Co.
+He is the father of Sky Sports TV presenter Olivia Buzaglo.